 “Alright, Oliver I am totally fed-up with this conversation.”
 Charlotte said, her smouldering eyes staring out one thousand yards across the vast void that was their marbled dining hall.
 Beyond the red Jarrah hardwood dinner table and chairs, the mirror-panelled wall reflected back her expression into Oliver’s view.
 He felt a twinge of sorrow for her, which he kept to himself.
 “Great!
 I’m relieved, its felt like an intensive interrogation for over the last twenty minutes.”

 1. If you take a jolly good look around – and I mean a rootin’-tootin’ jolly good look around, there aren’t many women in the world with naturally blue hair.
 Very, very, few, as evidenced by the facts.
 Hair scientists say this rare phenomena occurs due to a specific genetic defect caught unawares, buried deep, about halfway down within the spiral structure of our DNA.

-Conversely, as a committed appreciator, I say it is a scientific, biological wonder, invoking a sense of much awesomeness.
+Conversely, as a committed appreciator, I say naturally blue hair is the eighth wonder of the world, a biological miracle, invoking a sense of much awesomeness.
 No less, I say, than a heavenly blessing from God’s can’t-leave-it-alone tinkering fingers.
-Still, to this very day, I can recall in reasonable-to-fair detail, the circumstances in which as a young teen, I saw my very first one.
+Still, to this very day, I can recall in reasonable-to-fair detail, the circumstances as a young teen, when I saw my very first one.